KrauseFx/watch.user/README.md

 ## What does `watch.user` demonstrate?

+Most users often granted camera access to an app a while ago (e.g. a messaging app or any news-feed-based app).
+Those apps can easily track the users face, take pictures, or live stream their front and back camera, without the user's consent.

 - Get access to the raw front and back camera of an iPhone/iPad any time your app is running (in the foreground)
-- Using the built-in iOS 11 Vision framework, a developer can very easily parse facial features in real-time like the eyes, mouth, and the face frame
+- Using the built-in iOS 11 Vision framework, a developer can very easily parse facial features in real-time like the eyes, mouth, and the face frame.
 - Use the front and the back camera to know what your user is doing right now and where the user is located based on image data
 - Upload random frames of the video stream to your web service, and run a proper face recognition software, which enables you to
   - Find existing photos of you on the internet